kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ###### How can an operator determine if the feature is in use by workloads?

 The cluster administrators can check the flags passed to the kube-apiserver if they have access to the control plane nodes.
-If the `--enable-kubelet-cert-cn-validation` flag set to true, the feature is being used.
+If the `--enable-kubelet-cert-cn-validation` flag is set to true, the feature is being used.
-Alternatively the can check the `kubernetes_feature_enabled` metric.
+Alternatively, they can check the `kubernetes_feature_enabled` metric.

 ###### How can someone using this feature know that it is working for their instance?